haykam821/Alternating-Case/README.md

 altCase("should we capitalize odd characters?", true); // "ShOuLd wE CaPiTaLiZe oDd cHaRaCtErS?" altCase("should we capitalize odd characters?", false); // "sHoUlD We cApItAlIzE OdD ChArAcTeRs?"

-altcase("The quick, brown fox jumps over the lazy dog."); // "ThE QuIcK, bRoWn fOx jUmPs oVeR ThE LaZy dOg."
+altCase("The quick, brown fox jumps over the lazy dog."); // "ThE QuIcK, bRoWn fOx jUmPs oVeR ThE LaZy dOg."

 altCase("Native methods ensure áccents are preserved."); // "NaTiVe mEtHoDs eNsUrE ÁcCeNtS ArE PrEsErVeD."
 ```